The USM Core Curriculum

 USM Core requirements are sequenced.
 Students should pay careful attention to the associated course pre- and co-requisites in planning their course of study.

 - Entry Year Experience

-All new, entering students with fewer than 24-transfer credit hours must complete an EYE course in their first semester.
+All new, entering students with fewer than 24-transfer credit hours (AP and test credits not included) must complete an EYE course in their first semester.
 Students who have completed an EYE equivalent at another institution are not required to complete the EYE requirement.
 Pre- or co-requisite: College Writing.

 - College Writing